-O to have right impressions of the certainty of death, and the uncertainty of life?
-What is my life but a vapour, a fand-glass of fixty or seventy years, which will foon run out?
-Eternity and a judgmentfeat are now hard upon me.
-The blast of the last trumpet is at hand.
-There will shortly be a proclamation by one standing in the clouds that time shall be no more .- The world looks big in mens eyes in time of health; but when the eye firings break, the breath turns cold, and the imprifoned foul looks out at the windows of the clay house. ready to leap out into eternity, can the world give a y satisfaction?
-No, no; a lamp full of gil will be valued then more than a house full of gold.
-The finest things on earth will then appear nothing but a piece of painted dust, and gilded clay.
-How gladly would the greatest worldling, then, give all his gold and filver, riches and honours, for one fight of Christ's fair face, one smile of his countenance?
-O wherefore should men in health neglect the market of grace, and flight the pearl of great price?
-Why should they spend their money for that which is not bread, and their labour for that which fatisfieth not?
-Lord, fave me from the hypocrite's cafe at death, whose candle of profession and of hope burns and blazes fair all the way with him, but goeth out in the dark trance of death; and there he stumbles and falls, and shall rife no more.
-O that my profession and hope may be of God's creating!
+O to have right impressions of the certainty of death, and the uncertainty of life!
+What is my life but a vapour, a fand-glass of fixty or seventy years, which soon run out?
+Eternity and a judgement-seat are now hard upon me?
+The blass of the last trumpet is at hand?
+There will shortly be a proclamation by one standing in the clouds, that time thall be no more?-The world looks big in mense eyes in time of health; but when the eye-strings break, the breath runs cold, and the imprisoned soal looks out at the windows of the clay-house, ready to leap out into eternity, can the world give any fatisfaction?
+No, no; a lamp full of oil will be valued then more than a house full of gold.
+The finest things on earth will then appear nothing but a piece of painted dust and gilded clay.
+How gladly would the greatest worldling, then, gire all his gold and silver, riches and honours, for one sight of Christ's fair face, one smile of his countenance?
+O wherefore should men in health neglect the market of grace, and slight the pearl of grat price?
+Why should they spend their money for that which is not bread, and their labour for that which faitsfrieth not!

+Lord, fave me from the hypocrite's cafe at death, whose candle of profession and of hope burns and blazes fair all the way with him, but goeth out in the dark trance of death; and there he slumbles and falls, and shall rise no more.
+O that my profession and hope may be of God's creating?
 If God light my candle, then shall my feet be enlightened through the dark valley, and death nor hell shall not be able to put it out.

-Lord, fubdue fin in me, and let it be continually dying now, that it may certainly be dead before me.
-God forbid that my fins should survive me!
+Lord, subdue sin in me, and let it be continually dying now, that it may certainly be dead before me, to enjoy God himself.

+God forbid that my fins should survive me?

-O that, when the stroke of death dissolves mybody, my foul may escape as a bird out of the snare of the sowler, and may ascend to the heavenly regions to enjoy God himfelf.
+O that, when the stroke of death dissolves my body, my foul may escape as a bird out of the snare of the sowler, and may ascend to the heavenly regions

-Olet me look through the grates of mortality, and long for the jailor's coming to fet me at liberty.
-God help me to overcome the love of lite, and fears of death.
-If my neighbour lend me any thing, I pay it again with thanks; and shall I not reflore my life to God with thanks, who hath been pleased to lend me it so long?
-Arise, and let me depart, for this is not my reft: heaven is my home, bord, bring me to it; the joys of it are too great to enter into while I lie on a fick bed.
-Lord, help me to patience in my fickness without murmuring.
+O'let me look through the gates of mortality, and long for the jaylor's coming to fet me at liberty.
+God help me to overcome the love of life, and fears of death.
+If my neighbour lend me any thing, I pay it again with thanks, and shall I not reflore my life to God with thanks, who hath been pleased to lend me it fo long?
+A rife, and let me depart for this is not my rest; heaven is my home, Lord bring me to it: the joys of it are too great to enter into me, O make me fit to enter into them.